-LA's most famous landmark first appeared on its hillside perch in 1923, as a advertising gimmick for a real-estate development called Hollywoodland.
-Each letter stands 50 feet (15 m) tall and is made of sheet metal painted white.
+One of LA's most distinguishing icons, the famous Hollywood Sign proudly stands on Mt.
+Lee (Mount Lee) in the Hollywood Hills, overlooking Los Angeles and the California movie industry it has come to symbolize.
+This LA landmark first appeared on its hillside perch in 1923 as an advertising gimmick for a real-estate development called Hollywoodland.
+Each letter stands 50 feet (15 meters) tall and is made of sheet metal painted white.

-Once aglow with 4,000 light bulbs, the sign even had its own caretaker, who lived behind the letter L until 1939.
-The last four letters were lopped off in the 1940s as the sign started to crumble along with the rest of Hollywood.
-In the late 1970s, Alice Cooper and Hugh Hefner joined forces with fans and other celebrities to save the famous symbol.
+Once aglow with 4,000 light bulbs, the sign once had its own caretaker, who lived behind the letter L until 1939.
+Originally constructed to spell Hollywoodland, the sign’s last four letters were removed in the 1940s as they started to crumble.
+In the late 1970s, celebrities Alice Cooper and Hugh Hefner joined forces with fans and other stars to save the famous symbol.